- Get Involved

 Patches cost $3 per girl and are available for purchase through the shelter.

 Children between the ages 8-13 are welcome at the Idaho Humane Society for a fun day of animals and movies when school is out for in-service.
 Participants will play games, complete projects for the animals, and spend time with the shelter pets.
+Due to the nature of these days, students will also earn some community service hours during their visit.

 Shelter Days run 9:00am-5:00pm.
 Participants may be dropped off/picked up anytime during those hours.
 However, registration is required.